 \section{Introduction}

-Understanding the hierarchical structure of the fermion masses remains a puzzle for the Standard Model (SM) of particle physics.
-This hierarchical structure of the Yukawa sector of the SM can potentially be attributed to new symmetries that unify the lepton and quark sectors.
-One popular setup to explain this hierarchical structure is the Froggatt-Nielsen (FN) mechanism~\cite{Froggatt:1978nt}.
+Unraveling the hierarchical fermion mass structure remains a puzzle within the framework of the Standard Model (SM) of particle physics.
+This arrangement of the Yukawa sector of the SM can potentially be attributed to new symmetries that unify the lepton and quark sectors.
+A popular setup to explain this hierarchical structure is the Froggatt-Nielsen (FN) mechanism~\cite{Froggatt:1978nt}.
 In this mechanism, the SM Yukawa structure is dynamically generated through the spontaneous breaking of a $U(1)$ symmetry by a scalar field known as the `flavon,' which acquires a vacuum expectation value ({\it vev}).
 All SM fermions are charged under that new symmetry, leading to an interaction of the flavon field with them and thus enhancing the detectability of the flavon field.
 Interestingly, the pseudoscalar component of the flavon field can serve as a QCD axion field.
 This arises when the global FN symmetry is identified with the global Peccei-Quinn symmetry~\cite{Peccei:1977hh}, introduced to solve the strong $CP$ problem~\cite{Weinberg:1977ma}.
-However, in the absence of such an identification, the pseudoscalar flavon may populate a heavier mass range and exhibit rich phenomenology.
-Some studies in these directions can be found in~\cite{Ema:2016ops,Bauer:2016rxs}.
+However, in the absence of such an identification, pseudoscalar flavons can populate a heavier mass range and exhibit rich phenomenology.
+Some studies in these directions can be found in~\cite{Ema:2016ops,Calibbi:2016hwq,Bauer:2016rxs}.

 Some of the demanding reasons for extending the SM include the observation of nonzero neutrino masses and astrophysical evidence of dark matter (DM).
-In this work, we combine these two limitations of the SM together with the dynamical reasons for the hierarchical flavor structure.
-We use flavon as a portal between the dark sector and the SM.
-We add three generations of heavy right-handed neutrinos (RHNs), where the lightest of them is a DM candidate, and others are responsible for the neutrino mass generation via the Type-I seesaw mechanism.
+In this work, we combine these two motivations with the dynamical reasons for the hierarchical flavor structure.
+We used flavon as a portal between the dark sector and the SM where the dark sector consists of right-handed neutrinos (RHNs).
+The feasibility of RHNs as DM candidates within the framework of FN symmetry has been discussed here~\cite{Merle:2011yv,Jaramillo:2020dde}.
+We extended the SM with three generations of heavy RHNs, where the lightest of them is a candidate for DM, and the others are responsible for the generation of neutrino masses by the Type I seesaw mechanism.